mavryk-network/taquito/docs/originate.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Taquito can _originate_ (create or deploy) Smart Contracts to the Tezos Blockchain.
+Taquito can _originate_ (create or deploy) Smart Contracts to the Mavryk Blockchain.

 ## Example demonstrating origination of a contract

 In this example, we will originate the popular multi-sig contract available [here](https://github.com/murbard/smart-contracts/blob/master/multisig/michelson/generic.mv).

 > Since version [6.3.2](https://github.com/mavryk-network/mavryk-taquito/releases/tag/6.3.2-beta.0), Taquito allows encoding and decoding between "plain" Michelson and JSON Michelson.
-Smart Contracts' origination is now more straightforward than it was because it is no longer required to do the tezos-client command-line to convert & expand "plain" Michelson to JSON Michelson.
+Smart Contracts' origination is now more straightforward than it was because it is no longer required to do the mavkit-client command-line to convert & expand "plain" Michelson to JSON Michelson.
 You can now pass JSON Michelson and "plain" Michelson using the `code` parameter of the `originate` method.

 ## Originate the contract using Taquito